Internships: June 10–August 23

 Please begin collecting this information as you begin your application.
 Note: black out all private account/routing numbers on both sides of the copies of all statements.

 Prof. Alice Tsang

-Associate Professor of Economics and Business, Director of Global Partnerships
+Professor in the Practice, Economics and Business Department, Director of Global Partnerships

 Frost Hall 329